Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

-The following operations support`SQLQuery` only with Simple Queries:
+The following operations support`SQLQuery` only with simple queries:

 - snapshot
 - EventSession
 - GSIterator

 # Supported SQL Features

-#### SQLQuery supports the following:
+SQLQuery supports the following:

 - `AND` / `OR` operators to combine two or more conditions.
 - All basic logical operations to create conditions: `=, <>, <, >, >=, <=, like, NOT like, is null, is NOT null, IN`.